Our Story

 Between 1940 and 1970 when there were six NHL teams, Henri Henri rewarded players who had scored three goals or more in one game at the Montreal Forum with a free hat, which brought the “Hat Trick” expression into the world of hockey.
 The list of winners includes the legendary players such as Stan Mikita and Bobby Hull from Chicago Black Hawks, Maurice Richard and Elmer Lack from Montreal Canadiens, Norm Ulman from Detroit Red Wings, and many others.

 During home games of the Montreal Canadiens at the Montreal Forum, Henri Henri would not only offer a hat as an attendance prize but also to any player -from any team- who would score three goals in a single game.
+This tradition is still very much alive today for any Canadien de Montreal player who completes a hat trick.

 Mr Lefebvre would go himself on the rink to shake hands with the player and hand him a gift certificate, exchangeable for a brand new hat of his choice.